awsdocs/amazon-ec2-user-guide/doc_source/working-with-ei.md

 + Amazon EI is not currently supported for MXNet Imperative mode or the MXNet Gluon API\.
 + `mx.eia()` does not currently provide the full functionality of an MXNet context\.
 You cannot allocate memory for NDArray on the Amazon EI accelerator by writing something such as: `x = mx.nd.array([[1, 2], [3, 4]], ctx=mx.eia())`\.
 This results in an error\.
 Instead you should use: `x = mx.nd.array([[1, 2], [3, 4]], ctx=mx.cpu())`\.
 MXNet automatically transfers your data to the accelerator as necessary\.
 + Because Amazon EI only supports inference, the `backward()` method or calls to bind\(\) with `for_training=True`\.
 Because the default value of `for_training` is `True`, make sure that you set `for_training=False`\.
-+ The Amazon EI Apache MXNet pip package on S3 is tested to work with Amazon Linux 1 and 2, and Ubuntu 16\.
-If you encounter a `(Caused by SSLError("Can't connect to HTTPS URL because the SSL module is not available.",))` after you install the pip package, resolve this issue by removing the SSL shared object libraries from the installation\.
-To do this, navigate to where Amazon EI MXNet has been installed and remove `libssl.so.1.0.0` and `libcrypto.so.1.0.0` from the MXNet directory\.

 ## Using ONNX Models with Amazon EI<a name="ei-ONNX"></a>